Update on Memorial University Libraries journal consultation process

 Please contact the Collections Review SubCommittee Chair, Erin Alcock with any questions, comments or concerns.

-More information on the 2015-2016 Collections Review can be found on Memorial Libraries' website.
+More information on the 2015-2016 Collections Review can be found on our website.